jnktsj/APPSR/test/README.md

 consistency, compare your result to `trimmed.fq`.

 ### Adapter clipping
-Let's go back to `good.fq` and clip the 3′adapter.
+Let's go back to `good.fq` and clip the 3′ adapter.

 Type: